First Baptist Church in Sutherland Springs. Luby’s Cafeteria in Killeen. The University of Texas at Austin.

 June 12, 2016 - Omar Saddiqui Mateen, 29, opens fire inside Pulse, a gay nightclub, in Orlando.
 At least 49 people are killed and more than 50 are injured.
 Police shoot and kill Mateen during an operation to free hostages officials say he was holding at the club.

 April 16, 2007 - Student Seung-Hui Cho, 23, goes on a shooting spree, killing 32 people in two locations and wounding an undetermined number of others on the campus of Virginia Tech in Blacksburg.
 The shooter dies by suicide.

 Sandy Hook: 27 killed

-December 14, 2012 - Adam Lanza, 20, guns down 20 children, ages 6 and 7, and six adults at Sandy Hook Elementary School in Newtown, Connecticut, before turning the gun on himself.
-Investigators later find the shooter's mother, Nancy Lanza, dead from a gunshot wound.
+December 14, 2012 - Adam Lanza, 20, guns down 20 children, ages 6 and 7, and six adults, school staff and faculty at Sandy Hook Elementary School in Newtown, Connecticut. – before turning the gun on himself.
+Investigating police later find Nancy Lanza, Adam’s mother, dead from a gunshot wound.

-First Baptist Church in Sutherland Springs: 26 killed
+First Baptist Church in Sutherland Springs: 25 and an unborn child killed

-November 5, 2017 - A man walks into a small church in a rural Texas town and guns down 26 people.
-The shooter, identified by two law enforcement sources as Devin Patrick Kelley, is found dead after a brief chase, but it's unclear if he is killed or takes his own life.
+November 5, 2017 – A man walks into a small church in a rural Texas town and guns down 25 people and an unborn child.
+The shooter, identified by two law enforcement sources as Devin Patrick Kelley, is found dead after a brief chase, but it’s unclear whether he is killed or took his own life.
 It is the deadliest mass shooting in Texas history.